AlexanderJCS/JANGL-alien-shooter/README.md

 | Tab                | Open Upgrade Shop |

+## Tips
+1. Constantly be on the move.
+Enemies will always be moving towards you.
+You can't let them catch up.
+2. When you have enough coins (which you can see on the top left), buy upgrades.
+Upgrades can help you live much longer.
+3. Have fun!
+You can configure the game to your liking by changing the values in the `settings.ini` file, found at `src/main/resources/settings.ini`.

 ## Made with JANGL

 This project is made with my graphics library, JANGL.
 See more information [here](https://github.com/AlexanderJCS/JANGL).